elba7r/system/erpnext/docs/user/manual/en/projects/tasks.md

 Project is divided into Tasks.
-In ERPNext, you can also create a Task independently.
+In Revalue, you can also create a Task independently.

 <img class="screenshot" alt="Task" src="{{docs_base_url}}/assets/img/project/task.png">